vegaprotocol/documentation/docs/concepts/trading-framework/market-lifecycle.md

 #### Exits proposed state
 - Market Proposal voting period ends
-  - Passed ('yes' votes win and thresholds met) → Pending
+  - Passed ('yes' votes win and thresholds met) → [Pending](#market-status-pending)
-  - Failed ('no' votes win or thresholds not met) → Rejected
+  - Failed ('no' votes win or thresholds not met) → [Rejected](#market-status-rejected)

 ### Market status: Rejected
 If a market proposal is not successful, i.e., does not get the required amount of 'yes' votes, its state is `rejected`.

+Any collateral in the bond account for liquidity commitments is returned to the general accounts of the party/parties that submitted liquidity commitment orders.

 #### Enters rejected state
 - Voting period ends
-  - Failed ('no' votes win or thresholds not met) → Rejected
+  - Failed ('no' votes win or thresholds not met)

 #### What is and isn't possible
 - Nothing can happen to a market with this status, it does not exist.
-- Any collateral in the bond account for liquidity commitments is returned to the general accounts of the party/parties that submitted liquidity commitment orders

 #### Exits rejected state
 - No exit, as nothing more can be done with this market